wieni/lola/Readme.md

             preDeploy: preDeployScript.js

 environments:
+    # This is reserved, you can set global stuff for each stack in each env
+    default:
+        <stack1>:
+            # This will override ANY region/profile for stack1 in ANY env below
+            region: <aws region>
+            profile: <~/.aws/credentails profile name>
     # Give that environment a name.
     <dev>:
         # Environment params for <stack1>
         <stack1>:
             # Override the stackname for this env.
 Optional, if not present lola generates one.
             name: <my-stack-dev>
+            terminationProtection: <true|false>
             params:
                 <Param1>: <Value1>
             hooks: